 With the end of the year approaching, we have put together our Top 10 list of 2018 shows.
 Sit back and relax, it’s the perfect time to catch up with our episodes.
-All of them are available to download from Soundcloud, iTunes or your preferred podcast app.
+All of them are available to download from Spotify, iTunes or your preferred podcast app.
 Just search ‘Restart Radio’.

 Listen to all manner of topics from repairable devices in medicine and conservation, to cultural approaches to fixing, or the importance of steering the maker culture to social and environmental benefit.

 Alasdair Davies has been working as a conservation technologist for over 10 years.
 He introduces us to his work on bringing affordable, customisable and repairable open hardware technology to people working on conservation projects.

 Restart volunteer Alvin Hardy (call-sign G1BTF) shares his life-long passion for amateur or so-called “ham” radio.
 We discuss the importance of radio as a pioneering mode of communication, and the value of the worldwide community that it helps bring together.
 Tune in for amazing radio sounds, which we rarely hear anymore as we have embraced digital radio.

 Goldsmiths Political Economy Lecturer Derek Wall tells us about his book “Elinor Ostrom’s Rules for Radicals”, based on the fascinating and lesser-known story of Elinor Ostrom: the only woman to have won a Nobel Prize for Economics.
 We discuss Ostrom’s view of the “commons” and how people can organise themselves to manage community resources.

 Suw Charman-Anderson walks us through the origin of Ada Lovelace Day (ALD), an annual date she started to support and increase the visibility of women in Science, Technology, Engineering and Maths (STEM) careers.